DanielTakeshi/convex_optimization/tests/README.md

 # Testing EMD Accuracy and Scalability

 The `emd.py` here is inspired from the one at the top-level directory, except I am moving all subsequent tests over here.

-I have figures here, which plot the *elements* in the solution matrix `x`, which ideally is all 0s except for 1s which indicate edges.
+I plot the *elements* in the solution matrix `x`, which ideally is all 0s except for 1s which indicate edges.
 Of course, due to numerical imprecision and various approximations, solutions will not be exact.
 I plot the elements in the left sub-plot, and I "zoom-in" to the larger ones to the right, to better see where any inaccuracies occur.

 For default OSQP solver settings, [see this page][1].